Leo-Corporation/ColorPicker/README.md

 - Keyboard shortcuts
 - Customizable through settings

-## Keyboard shotcuts
+## Keyboard shortcuts
 There is currently two keyboard shortcuts for ColorPicker, starting with version 3.3:
 - <kbd>Shift+S</kbd> - Start/Stop color selection
 - <kbd>Shift+C</kbd> - Copy the selected color on screen

-> Note: You can disable keyboard shortcuts in settings.
+> Note: You can disable or edit keyboard shortcuts in settings.

 ## Contribute
 To contribute to the project, you'll need:
 - Visual Studio 2019 v16.8 or higher
-  - .NET Desktop Developpement
+  - .NET Desktop Development
   - Git
 - .NET 5
-- (*optionnal*) Inno Setup v6.1 or higher
+- (*optional*) Inno Setup v6.1 or higher

 [Click here](https://github.com/Leo-Corporation/ColorPicker/blob/main/CONTRIBUTING.md) to see the full guidelines.